Denver - Design District - Alameda and Broadway

 Never fed animal by-products, plastic pellets, expired candy, expired baked goods, or sawdust

-No growth promoters, including but not limited to antibiotics, hormones, coccidiostats (anti-parasitic drugs) and ionophores (non-therapeutic antibiotics that increase feed efficiency and is used to treat bloat and acidosis.)
+No growth promoters, including but not limited to antibiotics, hormones, coccidiostats (anti-parasitic drugs), and ionophores (non-therapeutic antibiotics that increase feed efficiency and are used to treat bloat and acidosis.)

 Never given rBGH (recombinant Bovine Growth Hormone) or other synthetic milk production promoters/hormones, including estrogen